 Reference format for statutes:

 Name of Act, Volume Source § section number (year)

 Reference form for testimony at federal hears and for full hearings:

 Title, xxx Cong. (date).

-Reference form for federal regulation
+Reference format for federal regulations:

 Title/Number, Volume Source § xxx (year).

-Reference form for executive order
+Reference format for executive orders:

 Exec.
 Order No. xxxx, 3 C.F.R.
 Page (year).

 Citing Legal Sources in APA